-- (2) Funding for this purchase will come from a non-appropriated restricted account, through a grant from the Corporation for Public Broadcasting to the SIUC Broadcasting Service. - (3) The President of Southern Illinois University be and is hereby authorized to take whatever action may be required in the execution of this resolution in accordance with established policies and procedures.
+- (1) The purchase of three Piper Arrow III aircraft equipped with Garmin G-500 avionics with auto-pilot from Piper Aircraft, Inc., of Vero Beach, FL, for \$1,298,931 be and is hereby approved subject to the identification of financing. - (2) Funding for this purchase will come from external and/or internal financing as determined by the Board Treasurer.
+The debt service payment will be repaid from the Aviation Flight Services account. - (3) The President of Southern Illinois University be and is hereby authorized to take whatever action may be required in the execution of this resolution in accordance with established policies and procedures.